3 years (BA)

 Level of attainment in Science and Mathematics

 There are no formal GCSE requirements for Medicine.
-However, in order to be adequately equipped for the BMAT (see www.bmat.org.uk) and for the academic demands of the course, and if Biology, Physics or Mathematics have not been taken to A-level (or equivalent), applicants will need to have received a basic education in those subjects (for example at least a grade C/4 at GCSE, Intermediate 2 or Standard grade (Credit) or equivalent; the GCSE Dual Award Combined Sciences is also appropriate).
+However, in order to be adequately equipped for the BMAT and for the academic demands of the course, applicants will need to have received a basic education in Biology, Physics and Mathematics.
+For example, students should have received at least a grade C/4 at GCSE, Intermediate 2 or Standard grade (Credit) or equivalent.
+The GCSE Dual Award Combined Sciences is also appropriate.

 Students with degrees may apply for the standard course.
 There are no places specifically reserved for graduates, and there is no separate application process.
 Graduates are in open competition with school-leavers, and need to fulfil the same entrance requirements.